'Our own dynasty': Kansas City fetes latest Super Bowl win - WHIZ News

-Chiefs coach Andy Reid and Super Bowl MVP quarterback Patrick Mahomes were riding in double-decker buses, joined by teammates, family and Chiefs officials, in front of fans standing up to 10 people deep as the parade rolled down a main downtown street on the way to a rally at Union Station.
+Players, coaches, team officials, family members and others rode double-decker buses past legions of fans, sometimes standing up to 10 people deep, as the parade rolled down a main downtown street on the way to the Union Station rally.

-Chiefs owner Clark Hunt stood in one of the buses holding the Lombardi Trophy, denoting the Chiefs 38-35 win over the Philadelphia Eagles in the Super Bowl on Sunday.
-He later handed it off to players, who passed it around.
+Many players got off the buses to dance, sign autographs, take selfies and occasionally hand out beers to supporters along the route.
+Some lucky fans were able to touch the Lombardi Trophy, which denoted the Chiefs’ win.

 “The last one was so much fun, we decided we had to come to this one,” Diehl said.
 “We’re big Chiefs fans, and we wanted to celebrate a great day with the community.”